Flajt/markdown_notifier/README.md

 <img src="./imgs/4.jpg" alt="lala" width=150/>
 <br>

-If you have viewd all notification the icon looks like this, it's customizable as well
+If you have viewed all notification the icon looks like this, it's customizable as well

 ## Usage